oracle-quickstart/oci-prerequisites/README.md

 * TF_VAR_tenancy_ocid
 * TF_VAR_user_ocid

-When you've set all the variables, you can source the file with the command `source env-vars` or you could stick the contents of the file in `~/.bash_profile`
+When you've set all the variables, you can source the file with the command `source env-vars.sh` or you could stick the contents of the file in `~/.bash_profile`

 With that, you're all ready to start running Terraform commands!